Fullmeals.

 Step 9: Final Flavoring and Garnish

 Add 0.5 teaspoon of large cardamom powder to the dal gosht.
-Pour the prepared tempering (fried onion and chilies) over the dal gosht.
-Immediately cover the pot for a few minutes to allow the tempering's aroma to infuse into the dish.
+Pour the prepared (fried onion and chilies) over the dal gosht.
+Immediately cover the pot for a few minutes to allow the 's aroma to infuse into the dish.
 Finally, garnish with 1 handful of finely chopped fresh green coriander.
 Serve hot.

 Pro Tips